sebsylvester/parse-server-mailgun/README.md

 * `{{email}}` - the Parse.User object's email property

 Additional variables can be introduced by adding a callback.
-An example is shown in the configuration above, The relevant Parse.User object is passed as an argument.
+An example is shown in the configuration above.
+The relevant Parse.User object is passed as an argument.
 The return value must be a plain object where the property names exactly match their template counterparts.
-Note: this only works for password reset and email address verification messages.
+Note: the callback options only applies to the password reset and email address verification use cases.

-For any other template, you use the ```MailgunAdapter``` directly and pass any variable you need to the ```send``` method as explained in the code sample above.
+For any other use case, you use the ```MailgunAdapter``` directly and pass any variable you need to the ```send``` method as explained in the code sample above.